easolhq/easolhq.github.io/docs/reference/objects/product/modifier.md

 {: .label .fs-1 }

 The remaining stock for the modifier.
 If the modifier has unlimited inventory this will return `nil`.
-- When accessed through an [experience slot]({% link docs/reference/objects/product/experience_slot.md %}), it will return the remaining stock for the modifier on the given date.
+- When accessed through an [experience slot]({% link docs/reference/objects/product/experience_slot.md %}), it will return the remaining stock for the modifier on the given slot.
-- When accessed independently or through a product, it will return the sum total of remaining stock for the modifier across all upcoming dates.
+- When accessed independently or through a product, it will return the sum total of remaining stock for the modifier across all upcoming slots.

 ## `modifier.selected`
 {: .d-inline-block }